 Can You Fix a Deviated Septum Without Surgery?

 Your doctor may recommend other treatments before surgery.
 These treatments won’t correct the deviated septum but may relieve symptoms.
 Some of those options are:

 What to Expect From Deviated Septum Surgery

-Under most circumstances, the procedure is done through the inside of the nose without an incision on your face.
-More extreme deviations may require a small, well-hidden incision between the nostrils.
+In most cases, doctors perform the procedure through the inside of the nose.
+More extreme cases may require a functional septorhinoplasty, which combines incisions inside the nose with a small, well-hidden incision between the nostrils.
 The surgeon will trim, repair, or replace the cartilage and bone to straighten the septum.
-The procedure usually takes about 45 minutes to an hour but can take longer depending on the severity of the deviation.

-For most patients, deviated septum symptoms subside once the nose has healed.
+For most patients, the effects of deviated septum subside once the nose is healed.
 Be sure to discuss the risks and benefits of septoplasty with your doctor.

-The experienced surgeons at UPMC Facial Plastic Surgery perform septoplasties and other reconstructive procedures.
+The surgeons at UPMC Facial Plastic Surgery also perform septoplasties and other reconstructive procedures.
 To learn more or to schedule an appointment, call 412-621-0123.

 About Ear Nose and Throat